Chapter 6 : AI Agents

 """

-Call MCP easymanage-mcp Tool get table data from product table
+Call MCP easymanage-mcp Tool get table data from erp_product

 """,